Meghna196/Vendor-Risk-Assessment-Framework-Build/README.md

 The framework is designed around the NIST Cybersecurity Framework (CSF) and maps vendor controls to its five core functions: Identify, Protect, Detect, Respond, and Recover.
 Every artefact in this repo reflects the kind of repeatable, auditable process that a GRC team at scale actually needs, not a one-off checklist.

-For a GRC Analyst II role, the ability to own the third-party risk lifecycle independently is table stakes.
+For a GRC Analyst role, the ability to own the third-party risk lifecycle independently is table stakes.
 This project demonstrates that I can design the process, build the documentation, apply consistent risk logic, and produce outputs that are immediately usable by legal, security, and procurement stakeholders.

 ## What I Built / Key Features